HideView.

 Scope changes get a written impact note before they happen.
 Effort, cost, what's getting cut to make room.
 You decide; we don't surprise you with a bigger invoice.

-Disagreements get pushed back.
-If we think the direction is wrong, we'll say so — in writing, with the reasoning.
-You can override us, and you'll know exactly what you're overriding.
-We don't just nod.
+Disagreements get surfaced early.
+If the direction looks wrong, you will hear why — in writing, with the reasoning.
+You can override the recommendation, and you will know exactly what tradeoff you are accepting.

 Mid-engagement pivots are real, and they cost something honest.
 We'll tell you what they cost in time and money before you commit.
 The pivot you can afford is sometimes a smaller pivot than you wanted.